dkondor/wstroke/README.md

 ### What does not work

- - Scroll action (removed from settings, will be converted to Global)
  - SendText action (removed from settings, will be converted to Global)
  - Ignore in combination with keyboard keypresses.
  - Individual settings (which button, timeout) for each pointing device